nokia/fluent-plugin-prometheus/README.md

 ### prometheus input plugin

 You have to configure this plugin to expose metrics collected by other promtheus plugins.
-This plugin provides a metrics HTTP endpoint to be scraped by a prometheus server on 24231/tcp(default).
+This plugin provides a metrics HTTP/HTTPS endpoint to be scraped by a prometheus server on 24231/tcp(default).

-With following configuration, you can access http://localhost:24231/metrics on a server where fluentd running.
+With following configuration, you can access http://localhost:24231/metrics or https://localhost:24231/metrics (when using tls) on a server where fluentd running.

 ```
 <source>